-The WYCA is a 22-week residential and 52-week post-residential program.
+The WYCA is a 22-week residential and a two-year post-residential program.
 Have questions?
 Let us know.

 The 22-week Residential Phase is a highly structured quasi-military format emphasizing self-discipline, personal responsibility and positive motivation.
 Youth, who are referred to as cadets while at the Academy, must meet military grooming standards, wear military type uniforms and observe standard military customs and courtesies.
-After commencing from the program, cadets move into the 52-week post-residential phase back at home.
-Cadets will follow their post-residential plan, attending school/work or volunteering full-time, meeting with their WYCA case manager and mentor.
+After commencing from the program, cadets move into the two-year post-residential phase back at home.
+Cadets will follow their post-residential plan, attending school, working, or volunteering, as well as staying in contact meeting with their WYCA case manager.

 The 22-week Residential Phase of the program begins with a two-week Acclimation Phase, where the goal is to identify those Candidates that have the desire and discipline to complete the program.
 Cadets who successfully complete the Acclimation Phase enter the 20-week Challenge Phase where the emphasis is on the “Eight Core Component” curriculum.